In addition to modifying or creating an element from scratch, the DOM also allows for the removal of an element. The

 let paragraph = document.querySelector('p'); document.body.removeChild(paragraph);

-If you want to hide an element because it does not need to be loaded initially, the
+If you want to hide an element rather than completely deleting it, the

-.hidden property allows you to hide it by assigning it as true or false:
+.hidden property allows you to hide it by setting the property as

 document.getElementById('sign').hidden = true;

 The code above did not remove the element with ID of

 'sign' from the DOM but rather, hid it.

 First, save the element with the ID of